panzerdp/dmitripavlutin.com/content/posts/075-logical-operators/index.md

 The expression is evaluated as follows:

-> Starting from left and moving to right, return the *first* operand that is *falsy*.
+> Starting from left and moving to the right, return the *first* operand that is *falsy*.
 If no falsy operand was found, return the *latest* operand.

-While at first this way of evaluation and seems surpising, it gives the ability to have operands of any type.
+While at first this way of evaluation and seems surprising, it gives the ability to have operands of any type.

 Let's evaluate a few examples.